UnifyProject/RFC/raw/rfc-2.md

 ### XRAP Resources

 Server-side resources are either *public* (shared by many clients) or *private* (to a single client).
 Public resources are named by formal or informal agreement, while the server alone is responsible for naming private resources.
-The URI of a resource is based on the resource name, so clients can know the URIs of public resources in advance, while the server provides the URIs of private resources at runtime.
+The URN of a resource is based on the resource name, so clients can know the URNs of public resources in advance, while the server provides the URNs of private resources at runtime.

 Resources are either *structured* or *opaque*.
 A structured resource has properties that both client and server can access and modify.
-Resources can contain references (URIs) to child resources.
+Resources can contain references (URNs) to child resources.
 An opaque resource has a MIME type and a binary content that the API never examines nor modifies.

 The resource types form a static *schema* attached to a root type.
 The set of actual resources that a server holds form a dynamic *resource tree*, attached to a public root resource.
 To navigate the resource tree, clients retrieve the root resource and inspect it.
-Not all resources are discoverable: to work with a private resource an client must have created it, and thus know its URI.
+Not all resources are discoverable: to work with a private resource an client must have created it, and thus know its URN.

 The API represents structured resources as interchangeable XML or JSON *resource documents*, at the choice of the client.
 XRAP specifies the grammar for representing resources and their properties.

 Lastly the API has three mechanisms for lazy asynchronous retrieval and delivery of resources, and one mechanism for event-driven monitoring of resource updates.
 RESTful APIs, like HTTP, are nominally synchronous and use a request-response pattern for all resource actions.
-The first mechanism is the *asynclet* resource, given a URI before it exists: the client retrieves the asynclet and receives the resource as soon as it comes into existence.
+The first mechanism is the *asynclet* resource, given a URN before it exists: the client retrieves the asynclet and receives the resource as soon as it comes into existence.
 The second mechanism is more typical for HTTP: *streaming* of new resources to the client, typically used for event notification.
 Lastly, a client can ask to be notified when a resource is changed.

-#### Resource URIs
+#### Resource Names (URNs)

 Resources can be created by various parties at different times: by the server at startup, by clients at runtime, or by the server as the consequence of other events, at runtime.
 Only the party that created a resource can delete it, and it may place restrictions on other parties' right to work with the resource.

-The URI for a public resource is derived from the resource type and name as follows:
+The URN for a public resource is derived from the resource type and name as follows:

+    /{schema}/{resource type}/{resource name}

+The corresponding URI is prefixed by a protocol and endpoint (e.g. the hostname and port):

     {transport}://{endpoint}/{schema}/{resource type}/{resource name}